mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 the cluster or any of the servers in it.
 It only labels the last remaining server in a cluster as the master server.

-Before a server is labeled as a standalone master, the following conditions must have been met:
+Before a server is labelled as a standalone master, the following conditions must have been met:

 - Previous attempts to connect to other servers in the cluster have failed,